nattog/passthrough/README.md

 - `Scale` sets the scale type (Major, Minor.. )
 - `Midi panic` is a toggle to stop all active notes

+there are two example scripts, showing how to interact with passthrough either as a mod or a library. they detail how to include it in scripts so that users can define callbacks on incoming midi data.
 ### mod

 navigate to the mod menu at SYSTEM > MODS, scroll to `PASSTHROUGH` and turn encoder 3 until a `+` symbol appears. restart norns and passthrough is running. when norns is shutdown, the current state of passthrough is saved.
 When norns is turned back on, it will remember these settings.